-- (2) There could be renewed trouble, particularly in the north of the country, but the government appears to have restored order for the present. - (3)(a) USSR Syria Treaty of Friendship and Co-operation() - (i) Consultation clause (Article 6)
+- (2) There could be renewed trouble, particularly in the north of the country, but the government appears to have restored order for the present. - (3) One explanation of the Libya-Syria union may be that Assad hopes in this way to obtain the financial backing of Gadafy, particularly in order to meet payments on Soviet military supplies. - (4) (a) USSR Syria Treaty of Friendship and Co-operation() - (i) Consultation clause (Article 6)

-In cases of the emergence of situations jeopardizing peace or security of one of the parties or posing a threat to peace or violating peace and security in the whole world, the High Contracting Parties shall enter without delay into contact with each other with a view to co-ordinating their positions and to co-operation in order to remove the threat that has arisen and to restore the peace.
+In cases of the emergence of situations jeopardizing peace of security of one of the parties or posing a threat to peace or violating peace and security in the whole world, the High Contracting Parties shall enter without delay into contact with each other with a view to co-ordinating their positions and to co-operation in order to remove the threat that has arisen and to restore the peace.

-(ii) Military Co-operation clause (Article 5)
+(ii) Military Co-operation clause (Article 6)